walterhiggins/ScriptCraft/docs/API-Reference.md

 ## Module Loading

-When the ScriptCraft Java plugin is first installed, a new subdirectory is created in the craftbukkit directory.
+When the ScriptCraft Java plugin is first installed, a new subdirectory is created in the craftbukkit/plugins directory.
 If your craftbukkit directory is called 'craftbukkit' then the new subdirectories will be ...

- * craftbukkit/scriptcraft/
+ * craftbukkit/plugins/scriptcraft/
- * craftbukkit/scriptcraft/plugins
+ * craftbukkit/plugins/scriptcraft/plugins
- * craftbukkit/scriptcraft/modules
+ * craftbukkit/plugins/scriptcraft/modules
- * craftbukkit/scriptcraft/lib
+ * craftbukkit/plugins/scriptcraft/lib

 ...
 The `plugins`, `modules` and `lib` directories each serve a different purpose.